fmaury/Twitbot_Giveaway/README.md

 ```

 ## Config
-You can modify the config in this file
+You can modify the config in config.yaml

 Don't forget to create manually the '/var/log/twittbot.log' file if you are not root and give you the right permissions